mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     control.
 Complete products do not rescue the leaf loss.
 The staged full-product family, balanced-discard alternative and private source-leaf candidate are killed; their evidence remains reproducible.
-12. P1 is complete, P2 is active, and P3 plus formation Clean A/B remain
+12. P1 and P2 are complete as row-bound adjudication; P3 and formation
-    blocked.
+    Clean A/B remain open or blocked.
 Value stylesheet recovery and live Value/JSON receipts are later execution work, not isolated formation proof.
 13. P2-UO closes the missing D assay at only 0.7362–2.2994× across twenty equal AB/BA state/value/internal/result/failure points.
 Several binding planes are slower than control; stable 8/16/33-member grammar heap is